About the Youth Employment and Training Programme (YETP)

 Since general youth counseling is different from career counseling, YETP aims at establishing a professional team focusing on youth career counseling service.
 The purpose of the specific training activities is to enhance case managers’ understanding of career counseling under YETP and facilitate their delivery of appropriate case management services to trainees.

-Information for Trainees : Training Courses
+Information for Trainees : Training Courses of ERB

 How many courses may I take?